-We consider a model of liquidity sources that incorporates the general equilibrium nature of liquidity: when banks hold more liquidity, other sectors of the economy will hold less of it and supply lower amounts in times of crisis.
-The equilibrium allocation of liquidity across sectors is inefficient and optimal liquidity regulation depends on the source of liquidity to which it is applied.
-Our model of liquidity sources also identifies a limited role for public provision of liquidity, arising only when there is a general liquidity shortage in the economy but not if the shortage materializes solely in the banking system.
+We investigate a model of liquidity sources that incorporates a general equilibrium feature of liquidity: when banks hold more liquidity, other sectors of the economy hold less of it and will consequently supply less in times of crisis.
+The private allocation of liquidity is inefficient and optimal liquidity regulation depends on the source of liquidity to which it is applied.
+Our model also identifies a limited role for public provision of liquidity, arising only when there is a general liquidity shortage in the economy but not if the shortage materializes solely in the banking system.

 Keywords: liquidity sources, liquidity regulation, public liquidity

 Kahn, Charles M. and Wagner, Wolf, Sources of Liquidity and Liquidity Shortages (October 14, 2013).
 AFA 2012 Chicago Meetings Paper.
 Available at SSRN: https://ssrn.com/abstract=1570504 or http://dx.doi.org/10.2139/ssrn.1570504